jannat-noor/Healthcare-data-analysis/README.md

 # 🏥 Healthcare Data Analysis

 This project analyzes healthcare data to predict whether a patient will be re-admitted to a hospital.
-It is designed to evluate different classification algorithms to identify the best one based on prediction performance.
+It is designed to evaluate different classification algorithms to identify the best one based on prediction performance.
 Project can be used to identify patterns and provide insights to support decision-making in the healthcare domain.

 ---